-WPForms allows you to completely customize your user registration forms.
-Aside from text fields, you can add fields like dropdown menus, radio buttons, etc in your registration form.
+WPForms lets you completely customize your user registration forms.
+Aside from text fields, you can also add dropdown menus, radio buttons, and more to your signup page.

-But in order to see that data on your user profiles, you’ll need to set up those custom fields on your WordPress site too so it can process and display it.
+However, in order to see that data in your user profiles, you’ll need to set up custom fields on your WordPress site using a plugin.

-To add custom fields in the newly installed plugin, go to Custom Fields » Add New.
+To create custom fields in your newly installed plugin, go to Custom Fields » Add New.

-You may add a title for your new field group.
-For our example, we’ll name it WPForms.
-Then, you’ll need to add a new field by clicking Add Field.
+Here, add a title for your new field group.
+For our example, we’ll call it WPForms.
+Then, you’ll need to add a new field by clicking the + Add Field button.

 In this example, we’ll add custom user meta fields for the user’s address, phone number, and gender.

-For each custom field, you’ll be asked to specify a Field Label, Field Name and Field Type along with other optional fields.
+For each custom field, you’ll be asked to specify a Field Label, Field Name, and Field Type along with other optional details.

-- Field Label: This is the name of the field appears on the profile page of your users.
+- Field Label: This is the name of the field as it appears on your users’ profile pages.

-- Field Name: This field contains the meta key to be used later in our user registration form.
-This field value will be created automatically once you’ve specified Field Label.
+- Field Name: This is the meta key you’ll use later in your user registration form.
+It will be created automatically once you’ve specified the Field Label.